grmble/grmble.github.io/content/md/posts/2022-10-28-learn-you-a-keeframe-part-3.md

 You may notice that in our program definition, there is no place to store the current state.
-I found it hard to work with these deeply nested data structures, so I decided to put the state in a separate location.
-I also needed something that I could put in a subscriptions and events.
+I found the program definitions hard to work with, so I decided to do as much work as possible with a simpler data structure.
+I also needed something that I could put in subscriptions and events.

 ```clojure